leandrotiburske/rust_studies/specialization/data_engineering_with_rust/week-3/greedy-coin-microservice/README.md

 - Add logging using the Log crate and display in JSON.

 - Add a healthcheck endpoint for the service.

-- In your own local environment, run Docker using this project source code and deploy it.

 ```bash
 docker build -t myimage .